North American Construction Group Ltd. Acquires 5,000 Shares of North American Construction Group Ltd. (TSE:NOA) Stock

-North American Construction Group Ltd. (TSE:NOA) (NYSE:NOA) insider North American Construction Group Ltd. bought 5,000 shares of the firm’s stock in a transaction on Tuesday, April 20th.
-The stock was purchased at an average cost of C$13.95 per share, with a total value of C$69,750.00.
-Following the completion of the acquisition, the insider now directly owns 5,000 shares of the company’s stock, valued at approximately C$69,750.
+North American Construction Group Ltd. (TSE:NOA) (NYSE:NOA) insider North American Construction Group Ltd. purchased 5,000 shares of the business’s stock in a transaction on Thursday, April 22nd.
+The shares were acquired at an average price of C$13.67 per share, for a total transaction of C$68,370.00.
+Following the completion of the purchase, the insider now directly owns 5,000 shares of the company’s stock, valued at C$68,370.

 North American Construction Group Ltd. also recently made the following trade(s):

+- On Tuesday, April 20th, North American Construction Group Ltd. purchased 5,000 shares of North American Construction Group stock.
+The stock was acquired at an average cost of C$13.95 per share, with a total value of C$69,750.00.

 - On Friday, April 16th, North American Construction Group Ltd. purchased 5,000 shares of North American Construction Group stock.
-The stock was bought at an average price of C$13.96 per share, with a total value of C$69,775.00.
+The stock was acquired at an average cost of C$13.96 per share, with a total value of C$69,775.00.

-- On Wednesday, April 14th, North American Construction Group Ltd. purchased 5,000 shares of North American Construction Group stock.
-The stock was bought at an average price of C$13.97 per share, with a total value of C$69,850.00.

-North American Construction Group (TSE:NOA) (NYSE:NOA) last released its earnings results on Wednesday, February 17th.
-The company reported C$0.36 EPS for the quarter, topping the consensus estimate of C$0.28 by C$0.08.
-The company had revenue of C$136.77 million during the quarter, compared to analysts’ expectations of C$129.47 million.
-Equities analysts anticipate that North American Construction Group Ltd. will post 1.94 earnings per share for the current year.
+North American Construction Group (TSE:NOA) (NYSE:NOA) last released its quarterly earnings data on Wednesday, February 17th.
+The company reported C$0.36 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of C$0.28 by C$0.08.
+The company had revenue of C$136.77 million for the quarter, compared to analyst estimates of C$129.47 million.
+Research analysts anticipate that North American Construction Group Ltd. will post 1.94 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, April 9th.
-Stockholders of record on Thursday, March 4th were issued a $0.04 dividend.
-This represents a $0.16 dividend on an annualized basis and a dividend yield of 1.17%.
-The ex-dividend date of this dividend was Wednesday, March 3rd.
-North American Construction Group’s payout ratio is presently 10.02%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, April 9th.
+Investors of record on Thursday, March 4th were given a dividend of $0.04 per share.
+The ex-dividend date was Wednesday, March 3rd.
+This represents a $0.16 dividend on an annualized basis and a yield of 1.16%.
+North American Construction Group’s dividend payout ratio is currently 10.02%.

 North American Construction Group Ltd. provides mining and heavy construction services to the resource development and industrial construction sectors in Canada and the United States The company's Heavy Construction & Mining division offers constructability reviews, budgetary cost estimates, design-build construction, project management, contract mining, pre-stripping/pit pioneering, overburden removal and stockpile, muskeg removal and stockpile, site preparation, air strip construction, site dewatering/perimeter ditching, tailings and process pipelines, haulage and access road construction, tailings dam construction and densification, mechanically stabilized earth walls, dyke construction, and reclamation services.